15 Best Running Trails In Las Vegas You Can Visit Today

 Clark County Wetlands Park is a hidden gem in Las Vegas, offering a peaceful and scenic escape from the city.

-With over 2,900 acres of natural habitat, the park features a range of trails with diverse landscapes, including ponds, streams, and desert areas.
+With over 2,900 acres of natural habitat, the park features various running trails with diverse landscapes, including ponds, streams, and desert areas.

 Its 3.7-mile Nature Preserve Loop Trail is your next running challenge, taking you through the heart of the park and showcasing its natural beauty.